kushaldev75/Airbnb-Analysis-Seattle/README.md

 # Libraries Used
 NumPy, Pandas, Matplotlib, Seaborn and Scikit-Learn

+# Quesions I tried to address by observing Data -
+These questions which I addressed are not only for Airbnb's Business but also gives some insights for future hosts that they can observe and implement for making more from platform

+(1) What is the Peak Season of Housing at Seattle in terms of Price?

+(2) What is the Peak Season of Housing at Seattle in terms of Revenue?

+(3) Is there any importance of Permission of Guests allowed by Host on Listings?

+(4) Is there any Importance of Verification for Future Hosts?

+(5) What is the general Nature of Seattle Hosts from Social Perspective?

+(6) Is Company really providing any Benefits toHosts identified as “SuperHost” in terms of Revenue?

 # My Findings

 Please Go to [My Blog](https://medium.com/@kushaldev75/want-house-in-seattle-986bd30f0158) on Medium to See all of My Findings

+# Acknowledgement -

+It is my very first project so I'm thankful to Udacity for this amazing learning exercise and Airbnb for providing with the Data for exploration.